-- User interactions are a key contributor to make your XR environment engaging.
+User interactions are a key contributor to make your XR environment engaging.
 If you place a cupboard in your scene that cannot be opened, it will feel awkward for users that expect a certain degree of realism.
 When modeling or purchasing items, watch out for separately modeled parts that can be interacted with, e.g. drawers, doors, steering wheels.
 For example, there are many houses and rooms available for purchase on the Unity AssetStore, but only very few contain separately modeled meshes for most objects, allowing XR users to realistically interact with the environment.
 If in doubt, contact the artist before making any purchase.
 If you already own 3D models that need to be separated into several parts, try this Unity Asset (Mesh Cutter), it’s fantastic!

 There is one additional way to create 3D models: photogrammetry.
 By capturing photos of an object from many angles and optionally with laser scans, objects can be mapped and converted into realistic, detailed 3D models.
 This can be done for objects and persons alike.
 A few resources that describe photogrammetry can be found here or here and a nice summary video can be found here.

 Characters can greatly enhance the quality and user engagement of any XR scene, but they also add a lot of complexity and can cause many problems.
 Creating characters from scratch is fairly complex and requires modeling/sculpting, texturing, rigging/skinning, and animating using any of the major 3D modelling programs.

 More affordable options are available for designing 3D characters in applications such as DAZ Studio, Morph3D, Adobe Fuse, iClone Character Creator, Autodesk Character Generator, MakeHuman, and Manuel Bastioni Lab.
 We created a full comparison of 3D characters and design tools on our YouTube channel and have a full playlist on 3D characters.